 2018 in Review

-This page chronicles events that have occurred already.
-For upcoming activities, click on: Events.
+This page chronicles events that have occurred in 2018.
+For upcoming events, click on Events (see top).

 Happy Birthday to our Seniors who jointly celebrated their Jan and February birthdays on Jan.
 28 hosted by Myrna Samson.
 Photo shows, from left: Vicky Adaoag, Myrna, Celia Wheeles, Bonnie Rogers, Pete Noriega, Armeli Quezon, FAFNM President Gloria Kauz, and Annie Bondoc.